graygoos/GHFollowers/README.md

 * You need a working internet connection to fetch users from the GitHub API

 ## Credits
-This app is built as a take-home project for the iOS Dev Job course by Sean Allen.
+This app is built as part of the take-home project for the iOS Dev Job course by Sean Allen.
 The app uses the GitHub API to fetch the follower's details.